lyndskg/youtube-to-mp3-xor-wav/README.md

 <a name="install"></a>
 ## User Installation

-**<ins>Note</ins>:** The desktop app versions of `ytconv3rt3r` might require you to have administrative privileges on your macOS or Windows system to install and run the application.

 <a name="prereq"></a>
 ### System Prerequisites:

-**<ins>Note</ins>:** The web app version does not require any additional software installation, while the desktop app versions (for macOS and Windows) require you to download and install the respective application.

 Before using `ytconv3rt3r`, users should be aware of the following system requirements and permissions for both the web and desktop versions: